Article about responsible dog ownership with large dogs.

 - Having her on-leash until she was under control.

 He is now at the stage where he systematically shouts at her and jerks her leash whenever a jogger approaches.
-Straight from the “What NOT to do to rehabilitate a dog 101″.
+Straight out of “Make your dog’s aversion worse 101”.

-He also found it entertaining to regale us with this gem of a story: the dog had chased a teenager with Down Syndrome.
+I reached the end of my tether and stopped walking with him when he found it suitable to regale us with this hilarious (not) anecdote: his dog had chased a teenager with Down Syndrome.
 The shrieking kid ran through barbed wire to get away, and tore his arm in the process.

 Off-leash Rottweiller with no owner in sight

 An off-leash Rottweiller comes straight at our dog walking group.
 Immediate group hysteria with whispers of “He’s so dominant!”.
-I gently guided the totally docile dog away from the group so they could ‘escape’, and, after a long while, the owner eventually turned up.
+The dog was adorable, but the walking group kept perceiving him as a threat.
+So I gently guided him away from the group with no incident and, after a long while, the owner turned up.

 Two Newfoundlanders dash away from their owners in pursuit of a small group of panicked young children.
-The mother is hysterical with fear and screams insults at the dog owner.
-To the educated eye, indeed, the dogs have nothing but good intentions.
-They are not even that rough, but that mother’s fear is perfectly legitimate.
+The mother is hysterical and screams insults at the dog owner.
+To the educated eye, sure, these two dogs had good intentions and they are not even that rough, but that mother’s fear is legitimate.

 Owner’s reaction: “That woman is always bothering me!
-They’re just dogs, what’s her problem?”
+They’re just dogs, what’s her problem?“.
+So that wasn’t even the first time?!

 Any comments?